Vertical datum

-Prominent vertical datums in use by professionals include the National Geodetic Vertical Datum of 1929 and the North American Vertical Datum of 1988.
+In the United States, prominent vertical datums for professional uses include the National Geodetic Vertical Datum of 1929 and the North American Vertical Datum of 1988.

 Methods

-In common usage, elevations are often cited in height above sea level, although what "sea level" actually means is a more complex issue than might at first be thought: the height of the sea surface at any one place and time is a result of numerous effects, including waves, wind and currents, atmospheric pressure, tides, topography, and even differences in the strength of gravity due to the presence of mountains etc.
+In common usage, elevations are often cited in height above sea level, although what "sea level" actually means is a more complex issue than might at first be thought: the height of the sea surface at any one place and time is a result of numerous effects, including waves, wind and currents, atmospheric pressure, tides, topography, and differences in the strength of gravity due to the presence of nearby ice sheets, mountains, and density variations in the crust and deep in the mantle.

 For the purpose of measuring the height of objects on land, the usual datum used is mean sea level (MSL).
 This is a tidal datum which is described as the arithmetic mean of the hourly water elevation taken over a specific 19 years cycle.
 This definition averages out tidal highs and lows (caused by the gravitational effects of the sun and the moon) and short term variations.
 It will not remove the effects of local gravity strength, and so the height of MSL, relative to a geodetic datum, will vary around the world, and even around one country.
 Countries tend to choose the mean sea level at one specific point to be used as the standard "sea level" for all mapping and surveying in that country.
 (For example, in Great Britain, the national vertical datum, Ordnance Datum Newlyn, is based on what was mean sea level at Newlyn in Cornwall between 1915 and 1921).
 However, zero elevation as defined by one country is not the same as zero elevation defined by another (because MSL is not the same everywhere), which is why locally defined vertical datums differ from one another.